 There are occasions when, due to the nature of the skills being tested, work submitted for assessment may be required to be in a particular language.
 In such cases that requirement shall be made explicit in writing, either in the relevant subject entry or prescription in the University of Waikato Catalogue of Papers or in the paper outline distributed to candidates at the beginning of a paper.

-Candidates who intend to present all or part of an examination or piece of internally assessed work in Māori are requested to give notice of their intention of doing so in writing to the Assessment and Graduation Office.
+Candidates who intend to present all or part of an examination or piece of internally assessed work in Māori are requested to give at least 14 day's notice of their intention of doing so in writing to the Assessment and Graduation Office.
 This notice of intention is desirable to allow the University the time and opportunity to make proper arrangements for marking including, when necessary, translation and external assessment.
 If less than 14 days' notice is given, the material presented in Māori will still be accepted.
 The processing of it may, however, be delayed and the opportunity to have the script marked in the original language may be reduced.

 Where a candidate who intends to present material in Māori has given the requested notice of intention, he or she will be informed as soon as reasonably possible, as to whether or not the assessment will be based on translation.